-Designed to make it easier to use your apps and phone services while on the road, Android Auto used to be the province of cars with connected dashboard displays, but you can now use Android Auto's simplified interface and voice commands straight from your phone's screen.
+Designed to make it easier to use your apps and phone services while on the road, Android Auto used to be the province of cars with connected dashboard displays, but you can use Android Auto's simplified interface and voice commands straight from your phone's screen.
 Just mount your Android phone on a cradle or lock, and you're all set.
 Android Auto is designed to work with Google Maps, Play Music, and numerous other apps to help you navigate, control music playback, answer your phone or send off quick replies without becoming a distracted driver.
 With expanded Google Assistant controls, Android Auto just keeps getting better and better.
 At its developer conference this year, Google said to expect an Android Auto redesign later this summer.

 Waze (Android, iOS) is a crowd-sourced traffic map and navigation app.
 Users can check out traffic conditions based on real-time information from other Waze users, complete with reports on road hazards, accidents, speed traps and more.
 You can also actively report any incidents you encounter.
 Best of all, Waze includes guided turn-by-turn navigation that take traffic conditions into account.